 In Part 1 of this essay I included the excerpt below from the LDS Church’s Teacher Manual for seminary (i.e., high school aged) students.
 This excerpt is taken from the Book of Mormon lesson wherein the content of Jacob 2 and 3 is addressed.
-Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3, Censorship, and Mormonism’s Avoidance of Stubborn Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
+Readers may wonder why I didn’t include material from the lesson covering Jacob 2 and 3 in the Church’s Book of Mormon Teacher Manual for Institute (i.e., college aged) students.
 (I truly do hope readers wondered that.
 It would mean the reader is intellectually engaged in the discussion of this topic, for one thing, and that question naturally inheres in a discussion about how the LDS Church teaches difficult subjects.
 But in this case, the question also leads to a very interesting answer.)
 Continue reading →